systemannounce/systemannounce/README.md

     </a>-->
 </div>

 - 👋 Hello, my name is Felix SANA
 - ▶️ I majored in embedded development and automation.
 - 🌱 Update open source communities and websites with your own interest and enthusiasm.
-- 📫 The ones I can currently use are: C++, Python.
+- 📫 The ones I can currently use are: C++, Python, JavaScript.
 - 👀 Hardware platforms include: 8051, STM32, ESP32, etc.
 > Currently using Notion to help manage study notes and knowledge...

 <!---